ophub/amlogic-s9xxx-armbian/documents/README.md

 ##### 12.7.2.4 Modify Network Connection MAC Address

-Modify (clone) the `MAC Address` on the network connection `eth0` and take effect immediately to solve the problem of LAN MAC address conflict.
+Modify the MAC address on the network connection to resolve MAC address conflicts on the local network.

-*Applicable to wired connections / wireless connections
+###### 12.7.2.4.1 Method 1: Use the `nmcli` command to change the MAC address

 ```shell
 # Use the `nmcli connection show` command to view the network interface name